Fortran-FOSS-Programmers/ford/docs/user_guide/documentation_meta_data.rst

      !!
      !!
 This data-type represents a cat.

-The meta-data will be displayed for procedures, derived types, files, programs, modules, type-bound procedures, and interfaces.
+The metadata will be displayed for procedures, derived types, files, programs, modules, type-bound procedures, and interfaces.
 It may be displayed in more cases in future.